Holloway Sanatorium: The founder

 Thomas Holloway was a Victorian entrepreneur who made a fortune from the sale of his patent medicines, pills and ointments, designed to cure all ills.

 Looking for ways in which to spend his fortune, Holloway turned to philanthropy, and became a champion of progressive mental health care.
 George III's madness had excited public opinion about the correct and humane treatment for the insane.
 Therefore, on 19 April 1861 Holloway attended a public meeting at the London Freemasons’ Hall in which Lord Shaftesbury, sincerely concerned with mental health, made a magnificent speech, calling for funds for the foundation of an asylum for the middle-class insane.
 Lord Shaftesbury appealed for £5,000 and received immediately contributions totaling £760, though none from Holloway.
-Holloway was impressed, and Shaftesbury received a letter from Holloway’s solicitor three years later announcing "a gentleman who is possessed of nearly a quarter of a million" and wished to see him with a view to disposing of that sum "for charitable uses".
+Holloway was impressed, and Shaftesbury received a letter from Holloway's solicitor three years later announcing "a gentleman who is possessed of nearly a quarter of a million" and wished to see him with a view to disposing of that sum "for charitable uses".

 The meeting took place on 25 May 1864 at which Holloway resolved to spend some of his fortune on the establishment of a sanatorium for the mentally sick of the middle classes "the professional breadwinner whose income ceases when he is unable to work".
-Pauper asylums gave refuge for the insane of the poorer classes, and care at private establishments could be bought by the rich, the middle classes neither deserved the former nor could afford the latter.
+Pauper asylums gave refuge for the insane of the poorer classes, and care at private establishments could be bought by the rich.
 Charity for the poor demeaned its recipients: as far as possible people should be assisted to help themselves.
 The proposed asylum was not intended for the permanently insane, but as a refuge in which the temporarily deranged should be assisted to resume their working lives.
 At that meeting Holloway told Shaftesbury that he intended to spend his fortune on a single building and in a single benefaction.